Test-based Patch Clustering for Automatically-Generated Patches Assessment: Introduction

 To alleviate these issues, we present a light-weight patch post-processing technique, named \approach, that aims to reduce the number of generated patches that a developer has to assess.
 Our technique clusters plausible repair patches exhibiting the same behavior (according to a given set of test suites), and provides the developer with fewer patches, each representative of a given cluster, thus ensuring that those patches exhibit different behavior.
 Our technique can be used not only when a single tool generates multiple plausible patches for a given bug, but also when different available {\sc apr} tools are running (potentially in parallel) in order to increase the chance of finding a correct patch.
 In this way, developers will only need to examine one patch, representative of a given cluster, rather than all, possibly hundreds, of patches produced by {\sc apr} tools.

-Our clustering approach \approach exploits automatically generated test cases that enforce diverse behavior in addition to the existing test suite, as opposed to previous work (including Mechtaev et al.~\cite{Mechtaev:test-equivalence} for patch generation and Cashin et al.~\cite{Cashin2019Undestanding} for patch assessment) that use solely the existing test suite written by developers.
-Our approach has the main advantage that it does not involve code instrumentation (aside from patch application) nor an oracle or pre-existing dataset to learn fix patterns.
+Our approach presents two main novelties: First, it leverages the diversity of the behavior of the generated patches (and this diversity is not exposed by the developer-written test cases used to synthesize patches).
+In particular, our clustering approach \approach exploits automatically generated test cases that enforce diverse behavior in addition to the existing test suite, as opposed to previous work (including Mechtaev et al.~\cite{Mechtaev:test-equivalence} for patch generation and Cashin et al.~\cite{Cashin2019Undestanding} for patch assessment) that use solely the existing test suite written by developers.
+Second, our approach has the main advantage that it does not involve code instrumentation (aside from patch application) nor an oracle (e.g., \cite{xin2017identifying}) or pre-existing dataset to learn fix patterns (e.g., \cite{ods,Lin2022ContextEmbeeding}).
 Moreover, \approach is complementary to previous work on patch overfitting assessment, as it can apply different prioritization strategies to each cluster.

-\approach works as follows: First, \approach receives as input a set of plausible patches generated by a number of selected {\sc apr} tools and it generates new test cases for the patched files (i.e., buggy programs to which plausible patches have been applied to) using automated test-case generation tools. \newc{The goal of this step is to generate new inputs and assertions that expose the behavior (correct and/or incorrect) of each generated patch.} Second, \approach executes the generated test cases on each patched file to detect any behavioral differences among the generated patches (we call this step \textit{cross test-case execution}).
+\approach works as follows: First, \approach receives as input a set of plausible patches generated by a number of selected {\sc apr} tools and it generates new test cases for the patched files (i.e., buggy programs to which plausible patches have been applied) using automated test-case generation tools.
+The goal of this step is to generate new inputs and assertions that expose the behavior (correct and/or incorrect) of each generated patch.
+Second, \approach executes the generated test cases on each patched file to detect any behavioral differences among the generated patches (we call this step \textit{cross test-case execution}).
 Third, \approach receives the results from the execution of each test case on a patched version of a given buggy program, and uses the names of the failing test cases to cluster patches together.
 In other words, patches from the same cluster exhibit the same output, according to the generated test cases: they fail on all the same generated tests.
 Patches that pass all the test cases (no failing tests) are clustered together.
-Finally, \approach automatically selects one single patch from each cluster to show to the user.